background

 1. Demonstrate Value and Ramp Up Fast(er)

-• Plan your customer journey to demonstrate value faster
+• Plan your customer journey to demonstrate value faster.

 • Prioritize usability and reduce in-app friction.
 For example, Monday.com allows quick template changes.
-But it also allows quick list and task migration
+But it also allows quick list and task migration features.
+This makes onboarding more fun and engaging.

 1. Track Relationships and Connect Better